jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 Note that the client identity can (and should) be something that remains private to the client itself; the resolver service need not be told about the identity, even if the client's concept of its own identity leads it to select a particular resolver service.
 To avoid disclosing DNS usage patterns to all resolvers, the identity needs to be persistent information, perhaps obtained from the operating system, user account, hardware, or a random value chosen upon the first use of the application.

 While this algorithm satisfies the first overall goal in {{goals}}, it does nothing about splitting information regarding a particular client to different services.
 The only privacy benefit it provides is that it reduces the number of clients that each resolver service provider has information about.
 This may discourage attacking that service, or forcing the service to give out information.
 But for each individual client, there is still some resolver service that knows everything about the user's DNS usage patterns.

-## Random

-Another simple algorithm is a random selection:

-    i = rand() % n

-This has the drawback of (over-time) providing information about all clients to all services.
-While this happens slowly, and does not affect names that are not regularly visited, it still seems to be a serious problem in this approach.

-## Round-robin

-The clients can also choose to use a new resolver service either for every query or upon client boot:

-    i = counter++ % n

-This has largely the same downsides as the random algorithm.

 ## Name-based {#namebased}